 An air conditioner is one thing that will need a lot of power than other electrical appliances.
 That said, before you buy the generator, you need to calculate the total wattage you will need.

 The one thing you need to know about air conditioners is that they will vary according to their BTU rating.
 And most will have 2-watt ratings- the startup and running watts.
 If you are buying a generator for your 15000 BTU air conditioner, the biggest question is: how many watts does an air conditioner would need to run?

 Let’s take a deep dive into the size of the generator you need?

 What Size Generator Do I Need for A 15000 BTU Air Conditioner?

 Most recreational vehicles have an air conditioner that will need 13500BTU or 15000BTU to run.
-An RV that has 13500 BTU air conditioner will need at least 3000 watts to start.
-Once it’s up and running, it will need 50% less power like 1500 watt running.
+An RV that has a 13500 BTU air conditioner will need at least 3000 watts to start.
+Once it’s up and running, it will need 50% less power, like 1500 watt when running.

 A 15000 BTU RV AC will need 3500 to start and 1800 running watts.
-That said, when you are shopping for a generator, look for one that has more watts to power all of the other essential appliances apart from AC.
+That said, when you are shopping for a generator, look for one that has more watts to power all of the other essential appliances on top of the AC.